-The 2013 fall soft mast survey is conducted in conjunction with the hard mast survey.
-Overall, soft mast production was slightly above production observed in 2012 poor; cherry was above long-term average, while pokeberry, blackgum, and grapes were below long-term averages (Table 7).
-Cherry and grapes were fair (2.75), followed by pokeberry (fair; 2.00), and blackgum (1.08, poor; Table 7).
-As observed in previous years, local areas experienced variable production of fall soft mast with levels from 0 to 6 depending on species and area (Table 8).
+The 2015 fall soft mast survey is conducted in conjunction with the hard mast survey.
+Overall, soft mast production was below the production observed in 2014; cherry, grape and pokeberry were below long-term averages, while blackgum was above the long-term average (Table 7; Figure 3).
+Pokeberry, cherry and grapes rated as fair, while blackgum produced poor crops (Table 7).
+As observed in previous years, local areas experienced variable production of fall soft mast depending on species and area (Table 8).